 - Costs and metrics: A breakdown of the costs associated with the software implementation and how long-term savings will offset them.

-The company can build a persuasive argument for implementing the new software system by using these supporting arguments.
+The company can build a persuasive argument for implementing the new software system using these supporting arguments.

 Supporting Data and Facts

 Supporting data and facts are crucial for building a strong and persuasive argument in the McKinsey Pyramid Principle.
-Statistical and factual information can help the main point or idea and provide clarity and validity to the argument.
+Statistical and factual information can help the main point or idea and provide clarity and validity to the discussion.
 Supporting data, such as research findings or case studies, can also demonstrate the positive impact of the central point or idea.